 Bride of the Monster (1955), director Edward D. Wood

 Here we are back in Ed Wood’s fevered world again.
-Bela portrays Dr Eric Varnoff, a vamished scientist kicked out of his home country.
-He has set up shop in an abandoned building that is most conviently located right next door to a swamp featuring a large octopus.
+Bela portrays Dr Eric Varnoff, a vanished scientist kicked out of his home country.
+He has set up shop in an abandoned building that is most conveniently located right next door to a swamp featuring a large octopus.

 The lab is really pathetic and features a refrigerator as a prop; likewise the plot to this film is questionable in its structure concerning Varnoff creating a race of atomic supermen.
 When visited by fellow countryman Professor Strowski (George Becwar), Lugosi’s Varnoff even gets to deliver a heartfelt speech.
 “Here, in this forsaken jungle hell”, he says, “I have proven that I am all right”.

 It is this speech that is the highlight of the film as we see Bela really trying to emote his feelings to the viewer; at this point in time Lugosi’s morphine addiction was taking its toll on the actor.
 This is the best film of Wood’s mixed career, and includes an appearance by Swedish strongman, Tor Johnson.

 Murders in the Rue Morgue (1932), director Robert Florey